Microsoft 'Link to Windows' actually works now

 • That's it.

-What can you do with Phone Link with an Android device on your Windows PC?
+What can you do with Phone Link on Android?

 Photo management

-• Your phone photo gallery is visible in Phone Link.
+• Your Android photo gallery is visible and browsable in Phone Link on your PC.

 Copy text from photos - Phone Link for Windows